How To Install Apache web server on Debian 11

 sudo systemctl start apache2

-To stop and start the service again by using the following command:
+To stop and start the service again, use the following command:

 sudo systemctl restart apache2